vuejs/v2.vuejs.org/src/guide/application.md

 <img src="/images/vue-component-with-pre-processors.png">

 You can build these single-file Vue components with Webpack + [vue-loader](https://github.com/vuejs/vue-loader) or Browserify + [vueify](https://github.com/vuejs/vueify).
-It is recommended to use the Webpack setup because Webpack's loader API enables better file dependency tracking / caching and some advanced features that are not feasible with Browserify transforms.
+You can also play with it online at [Webpackbin.com](http://www.webpackbin.com/vue)!

+Which build tool to choose is largely dependent on your experience and needs.
+Webpack-based setup offers more powerful features such as code splitting, processing static assets as module dependencies and extracting component CSS into a separate file, but can be a bit more complex to configure.
+Browserify can be easier to setup in scenarios where you don't need the advanced features that Webpack offers.

 The fastest way to get up and running with a pre-configured build setup is using the official [vue-cli](https://github.com/vuejs/vue-cli).
 You can also find the official scaffold templates on GitHub: